wkumari/draft-kh-dnsop-7706bis/README.md

    The IPv4 and IPv6 addresses in this section were checked recently by testing for AXFR over TCP from each address for the known single- letter names in the root-servers.net zone.

-   The examples here use a loopback address of 127.12.12.12, but typical installations will use 127.0.0.1.
-The different address is used in order to emphasize that the root server does not need to be on the device at the name "localhost" which is often locally served as 127.0.0.1.

 B.1.
 Example Configuration: BIND 9.9